Concord Weavers: History

-Continuing play in the North Carolina League, Concord placed 5th in 1940 with a 58–54 record.
-In 1941, the Weavers finished 5th with a record of 54–51.
+Continuing play in the North Carolina League, Concord placed fifth in 1940 with a 58–54 record.
+In 1941, the Weavers again finished in fifth place, with a record of 54–51.
 Concord missed qualifying for the playoffs in both seasons.

 In 1942, the Concord Weavers finished with a 64–34 record and won the North Carolina League pennant.
 In the playoffs, the Thomasville Tommies defeated Concord 3 games to 1.
 Because of World War II, the North Carolina State League stopped play after the 1942 season before resuming in 1945.

-When the North Carolina State League resumed in 1945, the Concord Weavers played the season as an affiliate of the Philadelphia Phillies.
+When the North Carolina State League resumed play in 1945, the Concord Weavers played the season as an affiliate of the Philadelphia Phillies.
 The weavers finished last in the eight–team league with a record of 34–79.

 Baseball Hall of Fame inductee Tommy Lasorda made his professional debut for the Concord Weavers in 1945.
 At age 17, Lasorda pitched and played the field.
 He finished the 1945 season 3-12, with a 4.09 ERA in 27 games, walking 100 in 121 innings.
 As a hitter, Lasorda played in 67 games and hit .274 with one home run in 208 at bats.

-In 1946, the Weavers went from last to first, finishing 77–34 to win the league pennant.
+In 1946, the Weavers went from last to first, finishing 77–34 to win the North Carolina State League pennant.
 In the playoffs, Concord swept the Thomasville Dodgers in four games.
 In the Finals, the Mooresville Moors defeated the Weavers 4 games to 2.

-The Concord Weavers finished 7th in both 1947 (48–63) and 1948 (44–62), missing the playoffs in both seasons.
-They drew 26,148 in 1948, an average of 493.
+The Concord Weavers placed seventh in both 1947 (48–63) and 1948 (44–62), missing the North Carolina State League playoffs in both seasons.
+They drew 26,148 fans in 1948, an average of 493.

 In 1949, Concord became an affiliate of the Washington Senators.
 Concord played the 1949–1950 seasons as the Senators' affiliate, changing their name to the Concord Nationals.
-The Concord Nationals finished 6th (50–72) in 1949 and 7th (44–68) in 1950.
+The Concord Nationals finished sixth (50–72) in 1949 and seventh (44–68) in 1950.
 In 1950, the Nationals drew 22,558, an average of 403 per game.

 Concord played as the Concord Sports in 1951.
-The Sports finished 6th (56–70), missing the playoffs.
+The Sports finished sixth (56–70), missing the playoffs.
 Concord drew 22,236, an average of 353.
 Concord folded after the 1951 season and the Hickory Rebels moved to the Western Carolina League.
 The North Carolina League played the 1952 season with six teams and permanently folded after the season.
 After 1951, Concord has not hosted another minor league team.

 Today, Concord hosts a summer collegiate baseball team, who play in the Southern Collegiate Baseball League.
 The team revived the Concord Weavers moniker for a time.